The Top 10 Supplements for Low Mood and Motivation

 6. Zinc

-There is good evidence that Zinc improves depression symptoms, with Examine.com rating the evidence as grade B. Zinc as a supplement is a mineral derived from dietary (also synthesised), commonly taken as capsule or lozenge.
+There is good evidence that Zinc improves depression symptoms.
+Grade B, according to Examine.com.
+Zinc as a supplement is a mineral derived from dietary (also synthesised), commonly taken as capsule or lozenge.
 Studies typically use 10–40mg.

 Zinc is an essential mineral involved in a wide range of processes in the body, from immune function and wound healing to hormone production and DNA repair.
 It is known to reduce the duration of the common cold when taken at the onset of symptoms, and it can support testosterone levels and fertility in men.
 It is also used to support skin health and reduce acne.
 It is found in meat, shellfish, and legumes, and is available as a capsule or lozenge.
 Taking it with food can reduce the nausea that sometimes occurs on an empty stomach.